 36606.5.
 "Assessment"

-"Assessment" means a levy for the purpose of acquiring, constructing, installing, or maintaining improvements and providing activities that will provide certain benefits to properties or businesses located within a property and business improvement district.
+"Assessment" means a levy for the purpose of acquiring, constructing, installing, or maintaining improvements and promoting providing activities which that will benefit the provide certain benefits to properties or businesses located within a property and business improvement district.